iamvkm/portfolio/content/posts/2021-07-18-mutual-fund-intro.md

 ### Okay, where should I invest?

-I suggest you invest in [HDFC Nifty 50 Mutual Fund](https://www.hdfcfund.com/our-products/hdfc-index-fund-nifty-50-plan) which has given a minimum of 13% return in a year.
+I suggest you invest in [HDFC Nifty 50 Index Mutual Fund](https://www.hdfcfund.com/our-products/hdfc-index-fund-nifty-50-plan) which has given a minimum of 13% return in a year.
 It is run by the largest bank of India hence is trust-worthy.
 I invest my money in it.

 ![HDFC Nifty 50 Fund](https://i.ibb.co/W2kDBzp/hdfc-fund.png)